Mileage vs. Actual Expenses: Which Method Is Best for Me?

 There’s no one right answer for everyone, but there's a right answer for you.
 And it depends on how you drive — as well as how much you spend on variable costs like gas and repair.

-Let’s walk through this with two examples: one for someone who drives a typical amount for work, and one for someone who drives a lot.
+Let’s walk through this with two examples: someone who drives a typical amount for work, and someone who drives a lot.

 As you'll see, the typical driver gets a larger deduction using the actual expenses method.
 But the heavy driver saves more by tracking mileage.